alxlit/alxlit.github.io/about.md

 # About

-I studied electrical engineering (and other stuff) at [Virginia Tech](http://vt.edu) and graduated fairly recently.
+I studied electrical engineering (and other stuff) at [Virginia Tech](http://vt.edu) and graduated not that long ago.
 I'm currently employed as a software engineer working on embedded systems.

-I think that the articles on this site will mostly be technical (that's just where I am right now in my life).
+The articles on this site will probably mostly be technical (that's just where I am in my life right now).

 You can contact me via [email](mailto:alxlit@alxlit.name).